supabase/supabase/web/docs/company/aup.md

 We may report any activity that we suspect violates any law or regulation to appropriate law enforcement officials, regulators, or other appropriate third parties.
 Our reporting may include disclosing appropriate customer information.
 We also may cooperate with appropriate law enforcement agencies, regulators, or other appropriate third parties to help with the investigation and prosecution of illegal conduct by providing network and systems information related to alleged violations of this Policy.
 Reporting of Violations of this Policy

 If you become aware of any violation of this Policy, you will immediately notify us and provide us with assistance, as requested, to stop or remedy the violation.
-To report any violation of this Policy, please follow our abuse reporting process.
+To report any violation of this Policy, please contact us at support@supabase.io.